The school offers a broad and general curriculum in line with A Curriculum for Excellence. Our Curriculum Rationale can be found here:-

 ‘Literacy is fundamental to all areas of learning, as it unlocks access to the wider curriculum.
 Being literate increases opportunities for the individual in all aspects of life, lays the foundations for lifelong learning and work, and contributes strongly to the development of all four capacities of Curriculum for Excellence.’
 ‘Principles and Practices Paper: Literacy and English’

 This covers the teaching of listening, talking, reading and writing.
-As pupils progress through primary school and their skill in reading develops, they will be trained to read to learn and so extend their knowledge in other subjects.
+As pupils progress through primary school and their skill in reading develops, they will be guided to read to learn and so extend their knowledge in other subjects.
 It is important that from the start, children are supported to listen – to the teacher and to each other – and much time will be spent on listening and talking, so that written work alone is not a reflection of the amount of time spent on language activities.

 It is vital that pupils can express themselves well and communicate with others.